mandm-pt/Linux-notes/nextcloud/README.md

 We can add files manually directly to a user folder, example: `/mnt/datadrive/nextcloud/data/USER`

 We can use rsync to transfer the data:
-`rsync -Pze ssh --rsync-path='sudo rsync' ./*.doc HOST:/mnt/datadrive/nextcloud/data/USER/files`
+`rsync -Pe ssh --rsync-path='sudo rsync' ./*.doc HOST:/mnt/datadrive/nextcloud/data/USER/files`

 If we add files directly, we have to tell nextcloud to rescan the data directoy.
 Make sure the files you copy to the data directory have the appropriate permissions.